The Art Of Gushing Orgasms!

 The Tantric experts have a word for it – they call it Amrita or nectar of the gods.
-And the woman who writes this article makes a convincing case to support women who produce large quantities of clear fluid during orgasm and who insist that it’s not urine.
+And the woman who writes this article makes a convincing case that it’s not urine.

 She writes “Amrita is one of the greatest wonders of the world.
 People have tried to measure it, examine it, explain it, figure it out.
 There is no way to measure, or explain, the divine.”

-Female ejaculation may be something else.
+So: female ejaculation of Amrita may be something else.
 There’s a summary of some aspects of the argument here.